Court frames charges, 5 accused plead not guilty

 The sixth accused has been declared a juvenile and faces proceedings before a Juvenile Justice Board.

-The five accused — Ram Singh, Mukesh, Vinay Sharma, Pawan Kumar and Akshay Thakur — have been charged with 12 offences in the gangrape and assault of the 23-year-old paramedical student, who died 13 days after the incident.
+The five accused — Ram Singh, Mukesh, Vinay Sharma, Pawan Kumar and Akshay Thakur — have been charged with 12 offences for the gangrape and assault of the 23-year-old paramedical student, who died 13 days after the incident.